 We require the student to be well groomed.
 If he has a beard it must trimmed and cannot be too long for safety reasons.
 Hair must be kept well groomed.
 Long hair must be tied back.
 We maintain a professional atmosphere.

-Max student to instructor ratio should not exceed 15 to 1.
-In order to give the student the best training possible, HRI maintains a very low instructor to student ratio.
+Max student to instructor ratio should not exceed 15 to 1 (most of the time much lower).
+In order to give the student the best training possible, Hot Rod Institute maintains a very low instructor to student ratio.

 Our number one goal is to give a student a high quality education at a reasonable price.
 We are not a corporate or government backed school.
 Hot Rod Institute is just a small private school.
-For about the cost of a good used truck you get one year of awesome car or custom motorcycle training.
+For about the cost of a good used truck or a cheap new car, you get one year of awesome car restoration training.
 After graduation a student could be out in the work force making a good living doing what a true hot rodder loves.
 Price varies between options, such as a $300 discount on tuition for taking a Diploma Program (4 or more classes).
 Contact the Director of Admissions for the actual cost.
 We don’t like to beat around the bush, we will tell you the cost, straight up.
 Give us a call today!
+(605) 342-1195

 YES.
 We are approved to offer student financial aid through Sallie Mae Financial Corporation.
 The loan is a Career Training Smart Option Student Loan.
 Most training loan interest rates are based off of the credit rating of the applicant and/or cosigner. https://www.salliemae.com/student-loans/career-training-smart-option-student-loan/ We do not recruit a large number of students.
 We are a high quality, elite school; not a high quantity school.